Rekyt/blogdown_source/content/home/teaching.md

 +++

-Certified Instructor for [The Carpentries](https://carpentries.org/), focusing on **R programming**, **Data Visualization**.
+I am a certified Instructor for [The Carpentries](https://carpentries.org/), focusing on **R programming** (especially for ecology) and **Data Visualization**.

-I taught the following courses:
+I also taught the following courses at University:

-- Practicals in Descriptive Statistics (15 hours, sophomore, University of Montpellier)
+- Practicals in Descriptive Statistics for Ecology (3 * 15 hours, sophomore, University of Montpellier)
 - Practical project in Functional Ecology (15 hours, sophomore, University of Montpellier)

-I also founded and organize regular workshops at the CEFE R User Group.
+I also funded the R User Group of our lab.
+I organize regular meetups for the group.